MicrosoftDocs/entra-powershell-docs/docs/conceptual/troubleshooting.md

 ### Function capacity 4096 has been exceeded for this scope

-In PowerShell 5.1, you might see the error: `Function {cmdlet-name} can't be created because function capacity 4096 has been exceeded.` To fix this error, increase the function limit by running the command below, then try importing the module again.
+In PowerShell 5.1, you might see the error: "_Function {cmdlet-name} can't be created because function capacity 4096 has been exceeded._" To fix this error, increase the function limit by running the command below, then try to import the module again.

 ```powershell
 $MaximumFunctionCount = 32768